SeverinoCenter/twitter_analytics/README.md

 ### 1.3 Setup

-To begin using the twitter collection, you first need to copy the dags/config/config.yaml.sample to dags/config/config.yaml using the command
+To begin using the Twitter collection, you first need to copy the dags/config/config.yaml.sample to dags/config/config.yaml using the command

 ```
 $ cp dags/config/config.yaml.sample dags/config/config.yaml
 ```

+After you have a private config.yaml file, you need the copy the Twitter API keys into the config so Twitter can verify.

+**MAKE SURE TO NOT PUBLICLY RELAESE THESE KEYS**

+The config.yaml is listed in the .gitignore to prevent this.

+Docker is using port 8080 by default, so make sure to open it to successfully get Docker running.

 ## 2. Usage